AdobeDocs/commerce-php/src/pages/best-practices/admin/placement-and-design.md

 **Style:**

-*  The styles of the links in the admin should follow the same styles of the default Magento Navigation Links.
+*  The styles of the links in the admin should follow the same styles of the default navigation links.
 *  Do not introduce custom icons in the navigation submenus.

 ---